-Nine Americans die in Mexican massacre, Trump proposes 'war' on drug cartels
+Nine Americans killed in Mexican ambush, Trump urges joint war on drug cartels

 Lopez Obrador said he would call Trump on Tuesday about ways to cooperate on security but rejected what he called any foreign government intervention.

-“I’ll speak with President Trump to thank him for his support, and to see if in cooperation agreements there’s the possibility of getting help,” he told the news conference.
+“I’ll speak with President Trump to thank him for his support, and to see if in cooperation agreements there’s the possibility of getting help,” he told a news conference.
 “I don’t think we need the intervention of a foreign government to deal with these cases,” he added.

 Trump wrote on Twitter: “The great new President of Mexico has made this a big issue, but the cartels have become so large and powerful that you sometimes need an army to defeat an army!”